-I teach a range of subjects, including English comprehension and French, but as a writer myself, I now specialise in creative writing.
+I teach a range of subjects, including English and French, and help prepare students for school entrance exams, such as the 7-Plus, 11-Plus and 13-Plus.
+But as a writer myself, my specialism lies in creative writing.

 It’s definitely a challenge trying to simplify the mechanics of writing for a young audience, but seeing my students get to grips with writing makes it a challenge I love.
 Teaching creative writing is very much an interactive process, and it’s my job to recognise my students’ strengths and improve their weaknesses – while ensuring they stay engaged and excited by their work.